 - 1 teaspoon matcha powder

-- Sift 1 teaspoon of matcha powder into a cup using a small sifter.
+- Sift 1 teaspoon of matcha powder into a mug using a small sifter.

-- Add approximately ¼ cup (2oz) hot water.
+- Add approximately ยผ cup (60ml) hot water.
 For best results, use water just under a boil.
 Whisk vigorously in a zigzag motion until the tea is frothy.
-If using sugar, add it now.

-- Top it off with your favourite non-dairy milk, either hot or cold.
+- Top it off with your favourite non-dairy milk, either hot or cold, and sweeten it to taste.
 Enjoy your matcha latte straight from the bowl.

 Leave a Reply